 Tasting wine with friends is so much fun!
 It is a great way to share opinions about wines, learn from each other and assure that you will end up with a long line of empty bottles.
 However, once in a while we also dine alone and even though a bottle would go well with the meal we might have second thoughts about opening it.
 Continue reading “Preserving opened wine bottles”

 This past weekend Weingut Keller celebrated their annual event “KELLER OPEN”, where they presented the wines from the new vintage to their customers and friends.
 It was a sunny and hot weekend filled with great food and amazingly good 2016 Keller wines.
 Continue reading “2016| Weingut Keller Tasting”

 “Welcome to Keller!” – those were the warming words pronounced by Klaus Keller on a cold September morning.
 It was the beginning of the 2016 harvest and my first day as an apprentice at this family owned winery, located in the lovely and hard to pronounce German town of Flörsheim-Dalsheim.
 Continue reading “Weingut Keller | “Behind the scenes””

-I am Gaby, a Venezuelan and a certified Sommelier from the School of Tourism, Hospitality and Gastronomy CETT in Barcelona, currently living in Germany.
+I am Gaby, a Venezuelan and a certified Sommelier from the School of Tourism, Hospitality and Gastronomy CETT in Barcelona, currently living in Spain.
 Phew…what a confusing introduction this is.

 If you are asking yourself by now: “From Venezuela?
 Is there any wine in Venezuela?”
 I will answer with the common phrase: “There is only one winery in Venezuela, but we produce excellent rum and we have the best cacao in the World!”
 It seems that you must come from a wine producing country if you are a wine professional.
 I actually find this very funny and sometimes I even ask myself: “Gaby, how did you end up here?”
 Continue reading “Welcome!”